 references and links to any privacy or cookies policies.

 When it comes to which template to use, there are a large number of free and paid-for options available online, but you’ll need to find one that’s appropriate for your particular locale or legal jurisdiction (Google is your friend here!).

 credit card details.

 Cookies are small text files placed on a user’s computer that are often used to collect personal data.
-They gather information about a visitor’s use of the website, or enable the website to recognise a user as an existing visitor / customer when he or she returns to the website.
+They gather information about a visitor’s use of the website, or enable the website to recognize a user as an existing visitor / customer when he or she returns to the website.

 Your Squarespace site needs a cookie notice which outlines

 that cookies are in use on your web site

 the kind of cookies that are in use (by you and/or third parties — for example Google, Facebook and so on)